 - Review and reflect upon all aspects of the services you manage

-What QiB Requires
+What the Quality Award Requires

 You are eligible if your service...

-- works with vulnerable or isolated people
+- Works with vulnerable or isolated people

-- has befrienders who work in a primarily befriending role (i.e. not primarily as advocates, carers, advisors, personal assistants, shoppers, counsellors, DIY helpers, etc.)
+- Has befrienders who work in a primarily befriending role (i.e. not primarily as advocates, carers, advisors, personal assistants, shoppers, counsellors, DIY helpers, etc.)

-- has completed at least one full cycle of work before registering (i.e. referrals and assessments, recruitment, training and matching of volunteer befrienders, providing support to both parties, reviewing matches and have considered how to manage endings if not yet experienced any)
+- Has completed at least one full cycle of work before registering (i.e. referrals and assessments, recruitment, training and matching of volunteer befrienders, providing support to both parties, reviewing matches and have considered how to manage endings if not yet experienced any)

-- has funding in place to continue for at least the next 12 months or has submitted a funding applications to enable this to happen
+- Has funding in place to continue for at least the next 12 months or has submitted a funding applications to enable this to happen